 Some debtors file Chapter 7 due to a current foreclosure.
 These debtors file knowing that the bankruptcy will automatically freeze the current foreclosure case and buy them some time to either vacate the property or work out a solution with the mortgage company.

 While Chapter 13 is the safer route for debtors who want to save their home, sometimes Chapter 7 is the better option for the debtor.
 Some debtors cannot afford Chapter 13 payments while other debtors are just trying to buy some time before they leave the home.
-It is important that debtors in this position have a plan when they are filing Chapter 7 bankruptcy for the purposes of halting a foreclosure, as the timeline is not finite and creditors can maneuver quicker in a Chapter 7 than in a Chapter 13.
+It is important that debtors in this position have a plan when they are filing Chapter 7 bankruptcy for the purposes of halting a foreclosure, as the timeline is not finite and creditors can maneuver quicker in Chapter 7 than in Chapter 13.

 Chapter 7 Bankruptcy can be a complicated process.
 Any debtor who intends to file should consult an attorney to ensure they are making the right decision, qualify for the relief requested and understand what they can and can’t protect as it relates to their assets.